tvaughn905/Project-1/README.md

 <img src="https://github.com/tvaughn905/Project-1/blob/main/Figure_File/Coruption1.png" width=40% height=40%>  <img src="https://github.com/tvaughn905/Project-1/blob/main/Figure_File/Coruption2.png" width=40% height=40%>

+Government trust has a slight correlation to happiness and that correlation has gone down in 2022.
+With GDP correlation to happiness is pretty strong with high GDP countries tending to be happier.

 Generosity

 <img src="https://github.com/tvaughn905/Project-1/blob/main/Figure_File/Generosity1.png" width=40% height=40%>  <img src="https://github.com/tvaughn905/Project-1/blob/main/Figure_File/Generosity2.png" width=40% height=40%>

+For generosity there is not much correlation to overall happiness, strangely the most generous places are most of the happiest countries and some of the least happiest countries.
+Most of the countries in between were at or below average generosity.

 HealthAnalysis Jupyter Notebook